Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-TW/build-protocol-info.md

 ## Existential Deposit

-AXIASolar uses an _existential deposit_ (ED) to prevent dust accounts from bloating state.
+AXIA uses an _existential deposit_ (ED) to prevent dust accounts from bloating state.
 If an account drops below the ED, it will be _reaped,_ i.e. completely removed from storage and the nonce reset.
-AXIASolar's ED is 1 SOLAR, while AXIALunar's is 0.0016666 LUNAR.
+AXIA's ED is 1 AXC, while AXIALunar's is 0.0016666 LUNAR.

 Likewise, if you send a transfer with value below the ED to a new account, it will fail.
 Custodial wallets should set a minimum withdrawal amount that is greater than the ED to guarantee successful withdrawals.